Quicklist: Different Types of Pickles

-Cucumbers were washed and then mixed with dill, spices, garlic, and kosher salt.
-Then they were left for fermentation that gave the pickles a sour taste.
-They were sold in pushcarts like hotcakes!
-In New York, kosher dills can be of two types: full-sour kosher dill and half-sour kosher dill.
-Full-sour kosher dill is fully fermented and is usually in long spears.
-It is usually served with a simple club sandwich.
-On the other hand, half-sour kosher dills are not fully fermented and hence are bright green in color and super crisp in flavor.
+Cucumbers were washed and then mixed with dill, spices, garlic and kosher salt.
+Then they were fermented giving the pickles a sour taste.
+They sold in pushcarts like hotcakes.
+In New York, kosher dills are available in two varieties: full-sour kosher dill and half-sour kosher dill.
+Full-sour kosher dill is fully fermented and is usually presented in long spears.
+Half-sour kosher dills are not fully fermented and have a bright green color and super crisp flavor.

 Overnight Dill Pickles

-Also known as cukes, overnight dill pickles are covered with vinegar and then kept in brine for a short period of time (one or two days at max.).
-As the name suggests, this dill pickle needs to be stored for “overnight” to enjoy its really tasty flavor.
+Also known as cukes, overnight dill pickles are covered with vinegar and then kept in brine for a short period of time (one or two days maximum).
+As the name suggests, this dill pickle needs to be stored “overnight” to achieve its full flavor.

 2. Sweet Pickles

-As the name implies, sweet pickles boast wonderfully sweet and tasty flavor.
+As the name implies, sweet pickles boast wonderfully sweet and tasty flavors.
 Just like other pickles, this pickle type is first marinated with vinegar.
-In order to add a sweet touch to them, the pickles are mixed in with sugar and other spices like onion, cinnamon, and mustard seed.
+The pickles are mixed in with sugar and other spices like onion, cinnamon, and mustard seed to add sweetness.

 Sweet pickles tend to come in the following variations: